CDRT/mk_docs/docs/guides/cv/index.md

 - **SU Helper**

     SUHelper.exe is a companion utility introduced in 2024 that works in conjunction with the System Update Addin of Commercial Vantage.
 This utility finally brings a command-line interface to Commercial Vantage for controlling the System Update process.
 For more information, please review the [SUHelper Reference](https://docs.lenovocdrt.com/guides/cv/suhelper).
-It is also provided in the Enterprise package and is an optional install that can be enabled in the setup script.
+It is also provided in the Enterprise package as a stand-alone installer as well as installable using the [VantageInstaller.exe](http://docs.lenovocdrt.com/guides/cv/commercial_vantage/#using-vantageinstallerexe).

 The latest version of the Enterprise package for sideloading can always be found at [https://support.lenovo.com/solutions/hf003321-lenovo-vantage-for-enterprise](https://support.lenovo.com/solutions/hf003321-lenovo-vantage-for-enterprise).
 Additional resources such as deployment guide, ADMX template, install and uninstall scripts are also included.